Improving patient access to primary care

-- Enable patients who want a family doctor to find one.
+- help more people who want a family doctor to find one; and

-Documents containing more information for physicians about A GP for Me/Attachment can be found below.
-Information regarding the original announcement and the prototype communities can also be found at agpforme.ca.
+- Information about the original provincial announcement and the prototype communities can be found at www.agpforme.ca.